“Some hoard of treasure this is,” Darsil’eit scoffed, smacking Gax in the back of his head.

 “We should be on a ship, guarding some pompous noble for easy coin, but instead we’re chasing down your drug dreams.”

 In short order, the pair found themselves walking along the rocky path that led down from the mountain cave they had just ventured into, the sunrays weakening as the day ended.
-Patches of yellow grass and bushes and trees sparsely covered with green leaves wavered as a light breeze blew.
+Intermittent patches of yellow grass, scraggly bushes, and trees sparsely covered with green leaves wavered as a light breeze blew.
 Gax harrumphed as he marched after Dar, kicking at the dust.
 A whirlwind of swirling dirt spun up and away from him, drawing his eyes up to the tip of a mountain not far away.

 Dar was silent for a moment, scrutinizing the cave Gax indicated.
 “Axrom’s balls may have it right this time.
 Come on.”